pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 Citi Prestige Credit Card is best for those who travel a lot.
 This card entitles you for airport lounge access, extra hotel nights and accelerated air miles program.
 However Citi has reduced the benefits on this card recently and has limited the free hotel nights to twice in a year.
 Also meet and greet services and free airport transfers have been withdrawn.
 To get this card, you need to have a very good relationship with Citi Bank and holding a Citigold/Citigold Private account will go a long way.

-- Joining Fee & Renewal Fee: Rs 20,000 (Free for Citigold & Citigold Private Clients), Air miles and Taj/ITC vouchers of equivalent amount are provided
+- Joining Fee & Renewal Fee: Rs 20,000 + GST (Free for Citigold & Citigold Private Clients), Air miles and Taj/ITC vouchers of equivalent amount are provided
 - Reward Rate:
   - 1% on domestic, 2% on international if redeemed for statement credit
   - 4% on domestic, 8% on international if redeemed for Air Miles